goschtl/zope/grokapps/LoginDemo/README.txt

 - member listing page is protected by permission, requiring user log in

+- member e-mail is stored as an annotation

 - good functional test coverage (see text files in src/logindemo/ftests)

 Todo
 ----

-- allow user to change password
+- allow user to edit his data (password, real name, e-mail)

-- store user e-mail in principal annotation (currently it's discarded)

 - password reset for users with a valid e-mail